Amsterdam’s Best Saunas to Get You Through the Rest of Winter

-Spring weather is so close yet so far away… However, there are plenty of ways to keep warm during winter’s last gasps – let’s talk about saunas, baby.
-The city’s got a bunch of them (especially in the hotels), but we’re most interested in the saunas locals go back to again and again.
+Spring weather is so close yet so far away.
+However, there are plenty of ways to keep warm during winter’s last gasps – let’s talk about saunas, baby.
+The Amsterdam’s got a bunch of them (especially in the hotels), but we’re most interested in the saunas locals go back to again and again.
 (There’s generally a reason.)
 Here are Amsterdam’s five favorite literal hotspots to get you through to spring.

 A combination of two types of saunas, a steam bath, pools, lounges, and a garden; the stunning authentically 1920s-Parisian decor for which the spot gets its name; and an accessible location (all for €19-23.50) might make this best all-around spa in Amsterdam.
 Naturally, various massages and treatments can be booked in advance, and there’s a menu of healthy classics for when the tummy starts rumbling.